lucianghinda/allaboutcoding/cldyq8k6z000009lb1nb81eqg.md

 4. Easy to test: a small method is easy to test

-But for me, the biggest benefit for the developer is that using smaller methods forces us to write better names.
+But for me, the most significant benefit for the developer is that using smaller methods forces us to write better names.

 Let's take an example *(please read this example as pseudo-code, I will not focus here on language specifics, and the purpose of the example is to show the high-level code design and not focus on specifics)*

-If you look at the following code can you say quickly what the result might be?
+If you look at the following code, can you say quickly what the result might be?

 ```ruby
 # input = [{ "slug" => "one_day", "language" => "en"} => [ { "id" => 10, "status" => "booked" }]]